Tfarcenim/GravityChanger/README.md

 By default, all living entities, projectiles and minecarts can change gravity.

-For other entity types, the entity types that are in tag `gravity_changer:allowed_special` can change gravity.
+For other entity types, the entity types that are in tag `gravitychanger:allowed_special` can change gravity.

 ### How to use the API